vivekbarsagadey/loginx/docs/README.md

 **Current Status**: ✅ **Excellent**

-- ✅ Simplified, focused structure (15 files)
+- ✅ Streamlined to 10 core files
 - ✅ No redundancy or duplication
 - ✅ Clear organization by topic
 - ✅ Up-to-date with current code